MITA-Governance-Board/medicaid-plannet-fsh/input/pagecontent/provider-directory-resources.md

 - **medicaid-provider-id**: Search for providers by their Medicaid Provider Identifier
 - **medicaid-enrollment-status**: Search for providers by their Medicaid enrollment status
-- **medicaid-service-category**: Search for providers by the Medicaid service categories they offer
+- **medicaid-provider-type**: Search for providers by their Medicaid provider type
+- **medicaid-facility-type**: Search for organizations by their Medicaid facility type
 - **medicaid-network-type**: Search for providers by the type of Medicaid network they participate in
 - **accepting-new-patients**: Search for providers who are accepting new Medicaid patients